dsansthedsans/Dumpgame/README.md

 <h3>Is Dumpgame still associated with Dumpster Friends?</h3>
 <blockquote>No, not anymore.
 Any other dump-related game like <a href="https://github.com/dsansthedsans/Yume-Danpu"><b>Yume Danpu</b></a> only pay homage to Dumpgame, not the Discord server.</blockquote>
 <h3>Is Dumpgame AI-generated?</h3>
-<blockquote>No, nothing related to Dumpgame is AI-generated.
-The only exception is GitHub's commit messages.</blockquote>
+<blockquote>No, NOTHING related to Dumpgame is AI-generated.
+The ONLY exception is GitHub's commit messages.</blockquote>
 <h3>Is Dumpgame a virus?</h3>
 <blockquote>Will you trust me if I say no?
 If you upload the .zip file to <a href="https://www.virustotal.com/gui/home/upload" target="_blank"><b>VirusTotal</b></a>, reliable security vendors like Google, Microsoft, Avast, Bitdefender, Malwarebytes, Kaspersky, AVG and ESET won't flag the file as malicious.</blockquote>
 <h3>Why "Dumpgame"?</h3>